BGforgeNet/f2rp-walkthrough/content/docs/san-francisco.md

 If there is a technician in here, he will talk to you the minute you set foot inside the door.
 You will need to pass a speech or repair check for him to accept you, depending on what response you give.
 70% repair or 70-75% speech should give you a 50% chance.
 If you fail he won't let you touch anything and will turn hostile if you try a few times.
 If he accepted you and you want to put explosives on a torpedo, you will have to pass a traps roll.
 Sneaking while doing it significantly increase your chances.

 Once you have disabled the sub you can leave the sub by using the ladder on the side of the submarine.
-Back on the docks you gain 1000xp.
+Back on the docks you gain 1000 XP.

 A locker in the torpedo room contains a Command Chart that you can use on the Emperor.
 Go to Chinese Intelligence Network and you can read some personal logs.
 This is just for flavor, no experience gained.